noahsbwilliams/selfhosted/README.md

 # stack

-Cool tech I use or like for many different projects
+Cool tech I use or like for a variety of different uses